Coni63/DOSNES/README.md

 The repository propose a Python implementation of the Doubly Stochastic Neighbor Embedding on Spheres (DOSNES) published by Yao Lu, Zhirong Yang, Jukka Corander on [Arxiv](https://arxiv.org/abs/1609.01977) in Sep.
 2016.
 It is based on the Matlab implemantion available on [Github](https://github.com/yaolubrain/DOSNES).

-The principle of this model is to embed an high dimensionnal array on a 3D Sphere.
+The principle of this model is to embed an high dimensionnal datas on a 3D Sphere.
 The principle is the same as the TSNE but at every iteration, all embedded points are forced to be on a sphere.

 ![rendering](https://github.com/Coni63/DOSNES/blob/master/images/iris.png)